fleckenstein-m/fleckenstein-m.github.io/index.md

 # Employment
 + **Lerner College of Business and Economics, University of Delaware**
+  Professor of Finance, 2026--Present.

++ **Lerner College of Business and Economics, University of Delaware**
-  Associate Professor of Finance, 2022--Present.
+  Associate Professor of Finance, 2022--2026.

 + **Lerner College of Business and Economics, University of Delaware**
   Assistant Professor of Finance, 2016--2022.